cannawen/discord-moderator/README.md

 - `See you later nerds` or `Disconnect` disconnects the speaker from Discord
 - `Coach me` brings dota-coach bot over to the member's current voice channel (and starts coaching Canna)

-### Protected Channels & Waiting Room
+### Protected Channel Alerts

-- When the bot is in a protected channel and a user enters the waiting room, the bot knocks and announces the waiting user's name
+- When the bot is in a protected channel and a user enters a non-protected channel, the bot knocks and announces the user's name
-- Keywords `Come in`, `Enter`, `Allow`, `Yes`, `OK` moves the waiting user to enter the protected channel
+- Keywords `Come in`, `Enter`, `Allow`, `Yes`, `OK` moves the user to the protected channel
 - Keywords `No thank you`, `No thanks`, `Disallow`, `No` does not move them

 ### In-House